raiyanahmed13-bit/Roboto_objectAvoidance/README.md

    single-pass self-map cannot.
 It is not a substitute in general: limitation 1 is what its absence costs on a repeating street grid, and adding the back end is now the highest-value next step rather than a stretch goal.
+##Claude was used during the development of this project to assist with the implementation and configuration of technologies including ROS 2, WSL, Gazebo, RViz, and GIS-related components.